-- 1. Please insert the total number of Shares you hold.
-If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001, you should insert that number of Shares.
+- 1. Each of the resolutions to be put to the vote of members at the AGM (and at any adjournment thereof) will be voted on by way of a poll. - 2.
+Please insert the total number of Shares you hold.
+If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act 2001), you should insert that number of Shares.
 If you have Shares registered in your name in the register of Shareholders of our Company, you should insert that number of Shares.
 If you have Shares entered against your name in the Depository Register and Shares registered in your name in the register of Shareholders, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the register of Shareholders.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares in the capital of the Company held by you. - 2.
-Due to the current COVID-19 restriction orders in Singapore, a member of the Company will not be able to attend the AGM in person.
-If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the Meeting as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM.
-In appointing the Chairman of the Meeting as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid.
-The proxy form may be accessed on the SGX website. - 3.
-The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-This instrument appointing the Chairman of the Meeting as proxy must: - (a) if sent personally or by post, be lodged at the registered office of the Company at No. 10 Woodlands Loop, Singapore 738388; or - (b) if submitted by email, please email to agm@choochiang.com, in either case, by 11.00 a.m. on 25 April 2022 (being not less than 48 hours before the time appointed for holding the AGM) (or at any adjournment thereof) and in default the instrument of proxy shall not be treated as valid.
+If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares in the capital of the Company held by you. - 3.
+A member who is not a relevant intermediary is entitled to appoint not more than two proxies to attend, speak and vote in his/her stead.
+A proxy need not be a member of the Company. - 4.
+Where a member appoints more than one proxy, he/she shall specify the proportion of his/her shareholding to be represented by each proxy.
+If no such proportion or number is specified the first named proxy may be treated as representing 100% of the shareholding and any subsequent named proxy as an alternate to the earlier named.
+The proxy form may be accessed on the SGX website. - 5.
+A member who is a relevant intermediary is entitled to appoint more than two proxies to attend and vote at the AGM, but each proxy must be appointed to exercise the rights attached to a different Share or Shares held by such member.
+Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of Shares in relation to which each proxy has been appointed.